Mayzent (siponimod) is one of the first drugs to be approved for the treatment of relapsing forms of multiple sclerosis (MS).

-Demyelination disables the central nervous system (CNS) ability to communicate, leading to muscular weakness, visual problems, motor skills dysfunction and cognitive dysfunction.
+Demyelination disables the central nervous system’s (CNS) ability to communicate, leading to muscular weakness, visual problems, motor skills dysfunction, and cognitive dysfunction.

-MS is categorised into relapsing-remitting MS (RRMS), primary progressive MS (PPMS) and secondary progressive MS (SPMS).
+MS is categorised into relapsing-remitting MS (RRMS), primary progressive MS, and SPMS.

 MS is estimated to affect approximately 2.3 million people globally.